KTH-RPL/Pluto-ATRV/README.md

 # Software
 In general, software for sensors and actuation runs with Ubuntu 20.4, and ROS Noetic.

-## Sensor Rig
-The sensor rig has a few scripts to make collecting data easier.
-We include these scripts in the software section, in case these are needed.
-With a (wireless) keyboard connected to the sensor rig NUC, operation then becomes very simple (see operation section).

-TODO: ADD SCRIPTS

 ## GNSS
 The GNSS is separately interfaced with, using the Emlid Flow app (available for android and iOS) and wifi.
 This allows for the collection of data in a RINEX format, which is very useful for post-processing with any avaiable software on the market.